Black Mesa (video game): Definitive Edition

 Following the first release of Black Mesa, the team announced work on a Definitive Edition, or Black Mesa 1.5, revamping non-Xen levels from the original Valve design to make them more challenging, as well as to take advantage of new lighting features available in the custom Source engine branch the game uses.
 This free update was released on November 25, 2020.

 Modifications

-As Black Mesa is built on the Source engine, it itself is also moddable with support for Steam Workshop, and several projects have been started to create versions of Half-Life mods and expansions within Black Mesa.
+As Black Mesa is built on the Source engine, it itself is also moddable with support for the Steam Workshop, and several projects have been started to create versions of Half-Life mods and expansions within Black Mesa.

 Xen Museum

 The Crowbar Collective released an expansion in April 2021 called Xen Museum that presents a virtual museum that documents the team's past five years of effort in creating Black Mesa and mostly their work in recreating Xen from the original Half-Life.

 Uplink and Uplink Redux

 In 2012, mapper Michael "Hezus" Jansen created the mod Black Mesa: Uplink, a remake of Half-Lifes demo level, Uplink.
 Jansen worked on the mod for three years before release, saying "I've recreated something people played 13 years ago, that means it's intertwined with nostalgic feelings."
 With the transition from mod to game in 2015, Jansen returned to the idea and started work on recreating it for the Steam version that featured new content and updated graphics called Black Mesa: Uplink Redux.
 However, in 2019, Jansen halted the production of the mod due to health issues.